 Note that although most nationalities are allowed to pass through Dubai in transit, some nationalities (Russians for example) require a visa to leave the airport and visit Dubai.
-However, this can easily be arranged online by visiting www.dubaivisa.net.
-The cost for this service when we applied was $63 per person, although this may have changed in the meantime.
+However, this can easily be arranged online by purchasing a UAE visa online.

 However, there really has to be no other flight options available to you for this offer to be valid.
 In our case, we paid a small supplement to break our journey in Dubai, and searched for our own accommodation.

 The hotel has a large reception area on the ground floor that is staffed 24/7, and is always available for help.
 Not far from the hotel there is a metro stop for easy access to the city.
 Beyond the metro stop there is a wide boulevard with plenty of shops, supermarkets and even a few restaurants.

 Although we didn’t have the time to try them, the Winchester offers complimentary use of a gym, sauna and swimming pool.
 They also offer a free shuttle service to and from the Dubai Mall, running 2 or 3 times a day.

 The activity that was a “must-do” for us was the evening Desert Safari.
 Since we had 2 nights in Dubai, we booked this for the 2nd evening.

-There are a number of different companies that offer this activity, both with variable Tripadvisor reviews.
+There are a number of different companies that offer this activity, all with variable TripAdvisor reviews.
 After a lot of research, we chose Desert Safari Dubai.
 Having read the bad reviews as well as the good we decided to just take it as it comes, and do our best to enjoy whatever they had to offer.

-We were able to book this time online several weeks in advance to ensure we’d have a place.
+We booked our Desert Safari online several weeks in advance to ensure we’d have a place.
 There was no payment upfront, simply an exchange of details by email.
 Payment is made by cash or credit card when your Guide picks you up from your hotel.

-We also had to check out the daily aquatic fountain & light show: Set on the 30-acre Burj Khalifa Lake, the fountain shoots water jets as high as 500 ft (150 metres), equivalent to that of a 50-storey building.
-The fountain is 900 ft (275 metres) long and has five circles of varying sizes and two central arcs.
+We also had to check out the daily aquatic fountain & light show.
+Set on the 30-acre Burj Khalifa Lake, the fountain shoots water jets as high as 500 ft (150 meters), equivalent to that of a 50-storey building.
+The fountain is 900 ft (275 meters) long and has five circles of varying sizes and two central arcs.